-The Barking Zone has been with Caldwell Mill Animal Clinic for 12 years and many more to come.
+The Barking Zone has been with Caldwell Mill Animal Clinic for 18 years and many more to come.
 Rick could not be more proud of the relationship he has built with Caldwell Mill and the trust and loyalty The Barking Zone has with Caldwell Mill Animal Clinic.
 The Barking Zone is so proud to be The Recommended Trainer for their clients and as you know The Barking Zone is located at Caldwell Mill!
-Private sessions on site and off site and Mini Terms on site!
+Private sessions off site.

 Many people have the mindset that E-Collars are shocking your dog and are cruel.
 I am sure there have been people and trainers not using this collar correctly and that is not fair and humane to the dog.
 Used correctly, this collar is one of the most humane ways to train your dog.
 The collar we use has a range from 1 to 100 and most of the time we are around 10-20.
-The dog can barley feel it and it is more like a tickle.
+The dog can barely feel it and it is more like a tickle.
 This is the fastest way you can get your dog trained off leash.
 This collar is a Communication Tool and fun to use.
-Your dog can learn to respond quickly to what your are asking of him to do.
+Your dog can learn to respond quickly to what you're are asking of him to do.
 We have a system in place that can get your dog off leash in a much faster time frame and this training tool can help with aggression, nervous, digging, dumpster diving, jumping on guest and more.
 We look forward to educating you more about the e-collar!
-To start working on E-Collar you must graduate from Fundamental Obedience Mini Term or The Obedient Party Animal Program!
+To start working on E-Collar you must graduate from 7 Day Train and Play Foundation Party.